 image source: A Simple Pantry

-Eggshells can serve as seed starters for all sorts of plants, too, and allow you to get a head start on the planting season.
-This is a great project to do with kids.
+This allows you to get a head start on the planting season, and is a great project to do with kids.

 - Poke a small drainage hole in the bottom of your egg shells with a sharp pin.